Traditional Irish Name

 It is situated on Knights Street in the village of Ballingarry.
 This place was called ‘Le Garth’ in 1291, or ‘Garthbyboys’ in 1319.
 Ballingarry ‘had evidently belonged to the Byboys family’; they witnessed charters, suits and other disputes here during the 13th century.2

 Interesting architectural features: this oblong tower was known as ‘Parsons Castle’ for a period after being repaired and modernised as a dwelling house for Reverend Gibbons in 1821.3

-The castle, which was ‘in a state of perfect preservation’4 in the mid-19th century, are still in good condition.
+The castle, which was ‘in a state of perfect preservation’ in the mid-19th century,4 is still in good condition externally.
 The entrance (in the north-east wall) is currently blocked up.

 The castle is easily accessible from Knights Street in the town, but it lies on private land.

 |1408-22:||Town of Ballingarry walled under a grant by Henry IV, after it was destroyed by Irish and English rebels.|